Teammates and customers' sustainable transport

 Definitions: active travel and sustainable transport

-For Decathlon, active travel means: modes of transport that use non-assisted human physical exercise, with the exception of electric assistance.
+For DECATHLON, active travel means: modes of transport that use non-assisted human physical exercise, with the exception of electric assistance.

-For Decathlon, sustainable transport means: modes of transport emitting up to 0.10 kg of CO2 per kilometre, such as electric buses and cars.
+For DECATHLON, sustainable transport means: modes of transport emitting up to 0.10 kg of CO2 per kilometre, such as electric buses and cars.
 Cars with a combustion engine and motorcycles are not included in the percentage of sustainable transport.

 Teammates and customers' sustainable transport

-Putting together an international strategy
+Putting together an international strategy for Active travel and sustainable transport

 Since 2020, DECATHLON has tested a set of solutions throughout Spain to support the development of active travel and sustainable transport.